mocatex/qc-mnist-classification/README.md

 We are using [uv](https://docs.astral.sh/uv/) as our package manager. <br />
 You can find here a quick [guide](https://mocatex.github.io/mocatex-wiki/python/uv-package-manager/) to get started.

+So you need uv [installed](https://docs.astral.sh/uv/getting-started/installation/) on your system. <br />

 On the the repo there is a file called [pyproject.toml](pyproject.toml) which contains all the dependencies needed for this project. <br />
 Together with a [uv.lock](uv.lock) file which contains the exact versions of the packages.